amirouche/ouverture.py/CONTRIBUTING.md

 The tests use `tmp_path` pytest fixture for:
 - Creating temporary test files
-- Creating temporary ouverture directories
+- Creating temporary mobius directories
-- Ensuring test isolation (no pollution of actual ouverture pool in $HOME/.local/ouverture)
+- Ensuring test isolation (no pollution of actual mobius pool in $HOME/.local/mobius)

 ## Mocking